ClickCease

 employment law

-At least five employees at the City of Long Beach have joined in a class-action lawsuit against the city alleging a system of racial discrimination, which they say held them back in their jobs.
+At least five employees at the City of Long Beach have joined in an employee class-action lawsuit against the city alleging a system of racial discrimination, which they say held them back in their jobs.

 According to a report in the Los Angeles Times, the lawsuit alleges that the city has disproportionately kept Black employees in lower-paying and unclassified positions, rejected their requests for equal pay and promotions and created an “anti-Black culture” among city employees.